ILRF Logo

 Authors are expected to cooperate with the editorial team to ensure smooth and timely publication.

 Upon acceptance of the manuscript, authors may be required to grant the Journal the right to publish the work.
-Authors will retain the intellectual ownership of their research, but any subsequent publication of the same work should acknowledge its first publication in the ILRF Journal.
+Authors will retain the intellectual ownership of their research, but any subsequent publication of the same work should acknowledge its first publication in the Journal of Legal Research by ILRF.

 Authors must avoid:

-The India Legal Research Foundation Journal recognizes that technological tools, including artificial intelligence (AI), are increasingly being used to assist in research and writing.
+The Journal of Legal Research by ILRF recognizes that technological tools, including artificial intelligence (AI), are increasingly being used to assist in research and writing.
 While such tools may support the research process, authors remain fully responsible for the accuracy, originality, and integrity of their submissions.

 Permissible Use of AI Tools